Gunjal-Aditi/Business_Insights-360/README.md

     - manufacturing_cost
         - Has the details of manufacturing cost with product code and year
     - Pre_invoice_dedutions
-        - Has the details of pre invoice deductions percentage for each cutomer and year
+        - Has the details of pre-invoice deductions percentage for each cutomer and year
     - Post_invoice_deductions
         - Post invoice deductions and other deductions details